dead-claudia/ttyped/README.md

 ## Issues

 Use the [issue tracker](https://github.com/impinball/ttyped/issues).
-Pull requests are welcome, just make sure ESLint is happy and it stays well tested.
+Pull requests are welcome, just make sure CoffeeLint is happy and it stays well tested.

 ## License